From Bali to Bala 2018, 2019

 In 1995, I launched From Bali to Bala: An Open House and Sale of Laura F. Cohn’s Contemporary Batik Paintings and Original Indonesian Handcrafts.
 After a long, successful tenure in my Bala Cynwyd home, I realized that the show needed a bigger, more public space to flourish.
 For several years, I mounted the show in Philadelphia’s Manayunk neighborhood, and then finally brought it to the heart of Chestnut Hill, a vibrant Philadelphia neighborhood known for a bustling commercial corridor with tree-lined and cobblestone streets and awarded “Best Main Street Shopping District” by Philadelphia Magazine.

 As it has evolved over two decades, From Bali to Bala into From Bali to Us and continues to be a special cross-cultural event, combining the traditional with the contemporary.
 In addition to my unique batik paintings, I show an unusual collection of imported handcrafts that I continue to buy directly from the artisans on my annual trip back to my beloved Indonesia each year.
 With wooden masks hanging on the wall; parents and children playing with unusual instruments, toys, and puppets; visitors feeling rich fabrics and draping colorful sarongs around them while others try out silver jewelry, and much more, the visit to From Bali to Bala is truly an immersive experience.
-Plus, because I buy and import directly from the craftsmen, my customers pay less, and the artists receive more.
+Plus, because I buy and import directly from the craftsmen my customers pay less and the artists receive more.
 Also, in keeping with my commitment to Indonesia, a portion of the proceeds each year is donated to a different nonprofit organization in Indonesia, one that is committed to providing resources to those less fortunate than us.